-Age-related macular degeneration (AMD) usually affects people over 60, but can happen earlier.
-It is the most common cause of sight loss in the developed world.
-In the UK over 600,000 people are affected.
+Age-related macular degeneration (AMD) is the biggest cause of sight loss in the UK, affecting over 600,000 people.

 This is the most common form of macular disease, usually affecting people over 50.

 Wet age-related macular degeneration develops when abnormal blood vessels grow into the macula.

 Dry age-related macular degeneration is a slow deterioration of the cells of the macula.

 See what it means to have ‘early’ AMD; how it affects you and what you can do to protect your vision.